Welcome from

 Steven Anderson, pastor of Faithful Word Baptist Church (a “very independent” Baptist church) preaches the execution of all homosexuals to cure AIDS/HIV by Christmas.

-Steven Anderson, pastor at Faithful Word Baptist Church in Tempe, has made national news with a recently preached a sermon in which he called for the execution of all homosexuals by Christmas in order to cure AIDS/HIV (news articles can be found here, as well as a protest held in front of his church on Sunday here).
+Steven Anderson, pastor at Faithful Word Baptist Church in Tempe, has made national news with a recently preached a sermon in which he called for the execution of all homosexuals by Christmas in order to cure AIDS/HIV (news articles can be found here and here, as well as a protest held in front of his church on Sunday here).
 Since posting the video online tens of thousands of people have seen it, mostly because Mr. Anderson purchased advertising for the video on Facebook.
 This is not the first inflammatory sermon Mr. Anderson has preached.
 He has prayed for President Obama’s death, and called for women to be silenced.

 On December 4, 2014, my colleagues in the local alliance of faith leaders in Tempe—consisting of conservative, moderate, and liberal/progressive Christian, Jewish, and Muslim faith leaders—alarmed by Mr. Anderson, prepared the following statement denouncing his call for violence against homosexual persons: